Day 1 UK - Amman

 Tonight, we are staying in the heart of Wadi Rum, where our hotel is in the guise of a Bedouin camp and you'll stay in your own Bedouin-style tent.
 Once you've settled in, enjoy an included dinner of traditional dishes and afterwards, maybe join an optional stargazing excursion.
 As you look up to the clear desert skies, an Expert Guide will tell you about the constellations you will see.Meals included: B,L,D

-Enjoy a morning at leisure at your hotel, or dipping in and out of the relaxing waters of the Dead Sea.
+Spend the morning at leisure enjoying the facilities at your hotel, or dipping in and out of the relaxing waters of the Dead Sea.

 Day 8 Amman - UK